Deepanshupandey1/Leetcode-questions/README.md

 ## Overview

+## 📖 Overview

-This repository contains my personal solutions to LeetCode problems solved in **C++**.
+This repository contains my personal solutions to **LeetCode** problems solved in **C++**.

-The primary objective is to improve problem-solving ability, strengthen algorithmic thinking, and prepare for coding interviews through consistent practice.
+The primary objective is to improve problem-solving skills, strengthen algorithmic thinking, and prepare for coding interviews through consistent daily practice.

-Each solution is written with emphasis on:
+Each solution emphasizes:

-- Clean and readable code
+- 💡 Clean and readable code
-- Optimized algorithms
+- ⚡ Optimized algorithms
-- Standard C++ implementation
+- 🧩 Standard C++ implementation
-- Interview-oriented approach
+- 🎯 Interview-oriented approach

 ---

-## Current Focus
+## 🎯 Current Focus

-- Data Structures
+- 📚 Data Structures
-- Algorithms
+- 🧠 Algorithms
-- Competitive Programming
+- 🏁 Competitive Programming
-- Technical Interview Preparation
+- 💼 Technical Interview Preparation
-- Daily Problem Solving
+- 🔥 Daily Problem Solving

 ---

-## Philosophy
+## 💭 Philosophy

 > *"Consistency compounds.
-One problem every day is better than solving hundreds once a month."*
+One problem every day is better than solving hundreds once a month."* 🚀

 ---

 <div align="center">

+### ⭐ Enjoyed this repository?

-⭐ If you find this repository useful, consider giving it a star.
+If you found it helpful, consider giving it a ⭐ to support my journey!

+**Happy Coding! 🚀**

 </div>